AAEmara/alx-system_engineering-devops/0x01-shell_permissions/README.md

 is part of using `id` command combined with `-G` for all group IDs and `-n` option for printing the names of the groups instead of the IDs.

+Task3 3-new_owner:
+Changes the owner of the file named "hello" to the user named "betty" by using the `chown` command.